 Knowledge of proper cooking techniques/methods, ability to operate kitchen equipment efficiently

 Vocational or technical training in Culinary Arts Knowledge of sanitation standards and procedures in food service and knowledge of at least 2 major cooking areas is highly preferred.

-You may apply for this position at https://employment.davidson.edu .
+You may apply for this position at http://employment.davidson.edu .
 You will be required to attach a current resume.
-Pay ranges beginning at $13.20/hr.

 At Davidson College, we believe the college grows stronger by recruiting and retaining a diverse faculty and staff committed to building an inclusive community.
 In order to achieve and sustain educational excellence, we seek to hire talented faculty and staff across the intersections of diverse races, ethnicities, religions, sexual orientations, gender identities, ages, socio-economic backgrounds, political perspectives, abilities, cultures, and national origins.